aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/text-operations/_index.md

 Learn how to embed fonts into your PDF documents using Aspose.PDF for .NET.
 Ensure consistent typography across platforms with this comprehensive tutorial.

 ### [Embed Type 1 Fonts in PDFs Using Aspose.PDF .NET | A Comprehensive Guide](./embed-type-1-fonts-aspose-pdf-net/)
-Learn how to embed standard Type 1 fonts into PDF documents using Aspose.PDF for .NET.
+Learn how to embed standard Type 1 fonts into PDF documents using Aspose.PDF .NET.
 Ensure consistent typography across all devices with this easy-to-follow guide.

 ### [Extract Fonts from PDFs Using Aspose.PDF for .NET&#58; A Comprehensive Guide](./extract-fonts-aspose-pdf-net/)
 Learn how to efficiently extract fonts from PDF documents using Aspose.PDF for .NET.
 Perfect for document auditing and digital preservation.